daniel-beet/acme.sh.wiki-clone/dnsapi.md

 export TRANSIP_Username="MyUserName"
 export TRANSIP_Key_File="private_key"
 ```
+Note: TransIP is rather slow, so adding a --dnssleep of 300 might be adviced.

 This script will create a new access token with a default lifetime of 30 minutes.